HOME

 Meet, Know, Grow in JESUS AT JUMC

-JUMC Outreach Mission of the Month for March is
+JUMC Outreach Mission of the Month for June 2026 is

 Read this week’s Midweek update:

-CLICK HERE FOR NEWSLETter ⇒2026 MARCH NEWSLETTER
+CLICK HERE FOR NEWSLETter ⇒2026 6 June Newsletter – Google Docs

 Conference Communications: